 Non-consensual sexual intercourse: Any sexual intercourse however slight, with any object, which is without consent and/or by force.

 Preponderance of the Evidence: Means the greater weight of the evidence and that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side.
 The Preponderance of the Evidence is the applicable standard for demonstrating facts and reaching conclusions in an investigation conducted pursuant to sex/gender discrimination and harassment.

 Quid Pro Quo: Unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature when submission to or rejection of such conduct results in adverse educational or employment action.

 Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

 Relationship Violence: Abuse in which one person in a relationship uses force, intimidation, or the threat of force against another.
 It can occur between spouses, boyfriends and girlfriends, parents and children, and other family members.
 Violence refers to physical assault, sexual, emotional, economic, and verbal abuse.

-Responsible Employees: University employees who have the authority to take action to redress the harassment, or have the duty to report harassment or other types of misconduct to appropriate officials, or who a student could reasonably believe has this authority or responsibility.
-Notice to a Responsible Employee is official notice to the University.
+Responsible Employees: University employees who have the authority to take action to redress the harassment, have the duty to report harassment or other types of misconduct to appropriate officials, or who a student could reasonably believe has this authority or responsibility.
+At AUM, reporting an incident to any AUM employee is considered official notice to the institution.